 The Secret History of Majestic 12

-The Majestic 12 documents are the Holy Bible of UFO enthusiasts.
-These documents, which appear to be declassified official US government memos written in 1947, confirm everything believed by many in the UFO community: that the United States knows all about aliens visiting the Earth in their flying saucers.
+The Majestic 12 documents are legendary UFO enthusiasts.
+These documents, which appear to be declassified official US government memos written in 1947, appear to confirm everything believed by many in the UFO community: that the United States knows all about aliens visiting the Earth in their flying saucers.
 Many say the documents are a hoax; others say the hoax claimants are all a part of the coverup.
 But no matter what's true, Majestic 12 has had a major impact on the entire course of UFO belief in popular culture.
 Today we're going to see if we can learn where they came from.

 In December of 1984, a manila envelope dropped through the mail slot in the front door of Jaime Shandera, a writer and UFO researcher.
 It contained a roll of 35mm film.
 The postmark on the envelope told him little; it was from Albuquerque, New Mexico, but there was no return address or indication of who might have sent it or what it was.
 Shandera called his partner in UFO research, author Bill Moore.
 They developed the film, and found that each frame was a photograph of a page of a document.
 Printed out, it formed what's become known as the Majestic 12 documents, usually abbreviated MJ-12.